DiffAxE: Diffusion-driven Hardware Accelerator Generation and Design Space Exploration: Abstract

 \section{Abstract}

-Design space exploration (DSE) is critical for developing optimized hardware architectures, especially for AI workloads such as deep neural networks (DNNs) and large language models (LLMs), which require specialized acceleration.
-As model complexity grows, accelerator design spaces have expanded to $O(10^{17})$, becoming highly irregular, non-convex, and exhibiting many-to-one mappings from design configurations to performance metrics.
-This complexity renders direct inverse derivation infeasible and necessitates heuristic or sampling-based optimization.
-Conventional methods—including Bayesian optimization, gradient descent, reinforcement learning, and genetic algorithms—depend on iterative sampling, resulting in long runtimes and sensitivity to initialization.
-Deep learning-based approaches have reframed DSE as classification using recommendation models, but remain limited to small-scale ($O(10^3)$), less complex design spaces.
-To overcome these constraints, we propose a generative approach that models hardware design as 1-D image synthesis conditioned on target performance, enabling efficient learning of non-differentiable, non-bijective hardware-performance mappings.
-Our framework achieves $0.86\%$ lower generation error than Bayesian optimization with a $17{,}000\times$ speedup, and outperforms GANDSE with $30\%$ lower error at only $1.83\times$ slower search.
-We further extend the method to a structured DSE setting, attaining $9.8\%$ lower energy-delay product (EDP) and $6\%$ higher performance, with up to $145.6\times$ and $1312\times$ faster search compared to existing optimization methods on $O(10^{17})$ design spaces.
-For LLM inference, our method achieves $3.37\times$ and $7.75\times$ lower EDP on a 32nm ASIC and Xilinx Ultrascale+ VPU13 FPGA, respectively, compared to the state-of-the-art DOSA framework.
+Design space exploration (DSE) for hardware accelerators faces intractable search spaces of $O(10^{17})$ configurations with non-convex, many-to-one hardware--performance mappings.
+Conventional search methods such as Bayesian optimization, reinforcement learning and genetic algorithms suffer from slow iterative sampling, while deep learning classification-based approaches are limited to $O(10^3)$ spaces.
+We propose DiffAxE, a diffusion based generative DSE framework that models accelerator design as 1-D image synthesis conditioned on target performance, efficiently capturing non-differentiable, non-bijective hardware--performance relationships.
+Our method achieves 0.86\% lower error than Bayesian optimization with a $17{,}000\times$ search time speedup for the optimal hardware configuration, and 30\% lower error than the generative DSE work, GANDSE at $1.83\times$ search time overhead.
+Applied to LLM inference, the hardware configurations generated from DiffAxE achieve $3.37\times$ and $7.75\times$ EDP reduction on a 32nm ASIC and Xilinx Ultrascale+ VU13P FPGA, respectively, over the state-of-the-art DOSA framework.